joachifm/cl-webkit/README.md

-# cl-webkit - a binding to libwebkit for Common Lisp
+# cl-webkit - a binding to WebKitGtk+ for Common Lisp
 Note, this is alpha software.
 Do not use.

 ## Compatbility